halibiram/Nuvio-Wiki/docs/settings/player.md

 2. At 97%, if no outro skip exists, Nuvio will begin the source selecting process when the show is 97% complete.
 E.g. IF the show is 30 minutes long, Nuvio will begin selecting next source at 29 minutes and 6 seconds.

 ### Subtitle and Audio

+Audio Settings

+These settings determine the default spoken language tracks selected when you start a stream.

+1. Preferred Audio Language: The primary spoken language you want the application to automatically select if the media file contains multiple audio tracks.
+2. Secondary Audio Language: Your fallback audio track.
+If a stream does not have an audio track in your Preferred Audio Language, the system will automatically default to this secondary option.

+Subtitle Preferences

+These configurations control which text translations are displayed on screen and how the menus are filtered.

+1. Preferred Language: The primary language you want for your subtitles.
+2. Secondary Preferred Language: Your fallback subtitle language.
+If your primary choice is unavailable, the application will attempt to load subtitles in this language instead.

+Use Forced Subtitles
+Options: Toggle (On/Off)
+Description: When enabled, the player prioritizes "forced" subtitles that match your preferred language settings.
+Forced subtitles are meant to be turned on even if you don't use regular subtitles, as they translate foreign languages, alien dialogue, or on-screen text while the rest of the movie is in your primary spoken language.
+Show Only Preferred Languages
+Options: Toggle (On/Off)
+Description: Acts as a filter to clean up your subtitle menu.
+When enabled, it hides all subtitle tracks except the ones that exactly match your Preferred and Secondary Preferred Language settings.
+Addon Subtitle Startup
+This setting controls how aggressively Nuvio searches for external subtitles when a video begins playing, balancing load times against subtitle availability.
+Options: Fast startup, Preferred only, All subtitles
+Description: * Fast startup: Prioritizes getting the video playing immediately.
+It skips the automatic process of fetching external addon subtitles.
+You will need to manually request them from within the video player if you want them.
+Preferred only: A balanced approach.
+The system fetches subtitles from your addons during the initial load but only pulls the ones that match your specific language preferences.
+All subtitles: The most comprehensive option.
+It fetches and loads every single available addon subtitle for the video, giving you the maximum number of choices at the cost of a slightly longer loading time.